 Portages: A, B, C, D, G, H, I

-Campsite: Site 30—Lower Silver Lake
+Campsite: Site 30 — Lower Silver Lake

 While the weather was on our side, the first day was still the longest and hardest for us.
-It took some time to find our paddle and portage rhythm.
+It took some time to find our paddling and portage rhythm again.
 Initially, we tried to carry our packs and our heavy Mad River canoe simultaneously.
 Then we tried carrying packs first and returning for the canoe, but completing portages twice wasn’t ideal.
 Finally, Jen carried more gear while I hauled my pack and solo portaged the canoe.
 This worked well for Portage C and we continued for the rest of the trip.

-Day 2: Lower Silver Lake to Peskawa Lake (Site 40) – 13 KM
+Day 2 — Lower Silver Lake to Peskawa Lake (Site 40) – 13 KM

 Distance: 13 km